 The 11th annual Hawaii Golf Ho’olaule’a Awards Ceremony honored Hawaii’s golf champions.
-This premier gala event celebrated the champions of five of Hawaii’s major golf associations and the Hawaii Golf Hall of Fame who will honor professional Dean Wilson, PGA as their 74th member of the Hall of Fame.
+This premier gala event celebrated the champions of five of Hawaii’s major golf associations and the Hawaii Golf Hall of Fame who honored professional Dean Wilson, PGA as their 74th member of the Hall of Fame.

-This year’s event will be held on Saturday, February 9, 2019 at the Manoa Grand Ballroom at the Japanese Cultural Center.
+This year’s event was held on Saturday, February 9, 2019 at the Manoa Grand Ballroom at the Japanese Cultural Center.

 2019 Hall of Fame Honoree

 HONOLULU—Dean Wilson, the most successful Hawaii golfer to ever play the PGA Tour, will be inducted into the Aloha Section PGA Hawaii Golf Hall of Fame at the 11th annual Hoolaulea Awards Banquet.
 The banquet is set for 5:00 p.m.
 Saturday, February 9, in the Manoa Grand Ballroom of the Japanese Cultural Center.